-He dove into the woods and rolled through the wet snow.
+He dove into the branches and rolled through the wet snow.
 He spun and saw the soldiers round the house.
 It did not take them long to notice where his tracks led but they pursued no further.
 They aimed their muskets at the trees and stared while conversing with one another but they did not remove their eyes from their sites.

 The soldiers did not shoot but remained fixed on his position for a good while despite the blustery wind kicking snow dust into their faces and blowing off their hats.
 They shivered from the cold but did not falter.

-Barnaby crept through the woods until he stood in line with the porch and listened.
+Levi crept through the woods until he stood in line with the porch and listened.

 The officer stood silent as though he listened to a response then smiled.
 “I most certainly will.
-If it were not for our protection you would have no homes.
+If not for our protection you would have no homes.
 We could have left you to the mercy of the French or those savage natives.
 You owe us a mighty debt!”

 He paced around the porch then spun with a ferocious anger in his eyes.
 “How dare you accuse me of barbarism?
 The way I view it, my men and I have protected your home for these past few months.
 A debt you will repay by revealing what you know regarding the gold buried near the beach.”

-He paused once more listening to a response then fired back again with a retort.
+He paused once more listening to a response then fired a retort.
 “We know the gold is in these woods!
 We have researched all the accounts and know pirates intercepted a ship carrying King Charles’ money en route to Jamestown!
 I have explained this to you repeatedly and wish to do it no further!
 Now tell me where to find it and don’t tell me more stories about ghosts!”

 “You leave me with little choice then.
 I will send your daughter into the cold.
 She will show my men where to dig.”